ziyilin/graal/docs/reference-manual/tools/monitoring.md

 ```
 node --jvm --agent HelloWorld.js
 ```
 Then do the following:
 1. Open Agent and enable **Agent Specializations** from the list of instruments.
+2. **Start tracing**, using the button below.
-2. Reload the `HelloWorld.js` application in your browser.
+3. Reload the `HelloWorld.js` application in your browser.
-3. Return to the Agent window and open the `HelloWorld.js` script.
+4. Return to the Agent window and **Stop Tracing**.
-4. Select **Agent Specializations** from the drop-down box next to the **filename** tab.
+5. Open the `HelloWorld.js` and select **Agent Specializations** from the drop-down box next to the filename tab.

 Data such as the following displays specializations of various JavaScript
 statements: